yoctoyotta1024/CLEO/docs/source/pySD/initsuperdropsbinary_src/initsuperdropsbinary_src.rst

 InitSuperdropsBinary
 ====================

-**CLEO** (/ˌkliːə/ ) is a library for CLEO is a library for Super-Droplet Model (SDM) cloud microphysics.
-PySD is CLEO's Python Module with submodules related to generating input files and processing the Zarr output from CLEO.

 InitSuperdropsBinary is a submodule of pySD used for generating an input binary file for CLEO which contains the initial attributes of the superdroplets in a 0-D, 1-D, 2-D or 3-D cartesian domain.